ngol0/advanced-DL-learning/README.md

 ## Introduction
 This is the projects done after every module in the course provided by Andrew Ng's DeepLearning.ai.
 There are 4 projects in total for 4 different topics.
 The project details could be found below.
 The topics and models covered in each module include:

-1. Transfer learning: transfer learning with ResNet50, object localization model architecture, evaluating object localization.
+*1. Transfer learning:* transfer learning with ResNet50, object localization model architecture, evaluating object localization.
-2. Object Detection: model architecture of R-CNN, Fast R-CNN, Faster R-CNN, finetune RetinaNet.
+*2. Object Detection:* model architecture of R-CNN, Fast R-CNN, Faster R-CNN, finetune RetinaNet.
-3. Image segmentation: model architecture of U-Net, segmentation implemention with FCN
-4. Visualization and Interpretability: visualize model predictions and understand CNNs
+*3. Image segmentation:* model architecture of U-Net, segmentation implemention with FCN *4.
+Visualization and Interpretability:* visualize model predictions and understand CNNs

 ## Project Details
 * #### Transfer Learning:
-  Objective: uild a model to predict bounding boxes around images.
+  *Objective:* uild a model to predict bounding boxes around images.

-  Task: Use transfer learning on any of the pre-trained models available in Keras.
+  *Task:* Use transfer learning on any of the pre-trained models available in Keras.
 Dataset: Caltech Birds - 2010 dataset.

-  Resutls: iou score greater than 0.5 for 49.20% of the images.
+  *Resutls:* iou score greater than 0.5 for 49.20% of the images.

 * #### Object Detection:
-  Objective: Retrain RetinaNet to spot Zombies using just 5 training images.
+  *Objective:* Retrain RetinaNet to spot Zombies using just 5 training images.

-  Task: Setup the model to restore pretrained weights and fine tune the classification layers.
+  *Task:* Setup the model to restore pretrained weights and fine tune the classification layers.

-  Results: The boxes my model generated match 99.58% of the ground truth boxes with a relative tolerance of 0.3.
+  *Results:* The boxes my model generated match 99.58% of the ground truth boxes with a relative tolerance of 0.3.

   <img src="https://github.com/ngol0/advanced-computer-vision-learning/blob/main/gif_frame_189.jpg" width="900" title="one-frame">
   <img src="https://github.com/ngol0/advanced-computer-vision-learning/blob/main/gif_frame_236.jpg" width="900" title="one-frame2">